espnet/espnet/doc/espnet2_distributed.md

 ```

 ### 2Nodes and 2GPUs for each node with multiprocessing distributed mode
-Note that multiprocessing distributed mode assumes same number of GPUs for each nodes.
+Note that multiprocessing distributed mode assumes the same number of GPUs for each node.

 ```bash
 (host1) % python -m espnet2.bin.asr_train \